bigchaindb/bigchaindb/docs/source/nodes/setup-run-node.md

 # Set Up and Run a Node

+This section goes through the steps to set up a BigchainDB node (running RethinkDB Server, BigchainDB Server, etc.).
+There are instructions for two cases:

+1. Stand-Alone Node (useful for local development)
+2. Cluster Node

+## Check the Node Requirements

-First make sure your server(s) meet [the requirements for a BigchainDB node](node-requirements.html).
+The first step is to make sure you have a server (or equivalent) which meets [the requirements for a BigchainDB node](node-requirements.html).

-Mac OS X users may get the best results [running BigchainDB Server with Docker](setup-run-node.html#run-bigchaindb-with-docker).

-We currently don't test BigchainDB on Windows.
-If you run into problems on Windows, then you may want to try [using Vagrant](setup-run-node.html#how-to-install-bigchaindb-on-a-vm-with-vagrant).
+## Set Up the File System

+This step isn't always necessary.

+See `def install_rethinkdb()` in `deploy-cluster-aws/fabfile.py` for an example.

+TODO: This step needs more explanation.

-## Install and Run RethinkDB Server
+## Install RethinkDB Server

 If you don't already have RethinkDB Server installed, you must install it.
 The RethinkDB documentation has instructions for [how to install RethinkDB Server on a variety of operating systems](http://rethinkdb.com/docs/install/).

+## Configure RethinkDB Server

+### Stand-Alone Node

+If you're setting up a stand-alone node (i.e. not intending for it to join a cluster), then the default RethinkDB configuration will work.

+### Cluster Node

+If you're setting up a node that will be part of a RethinkDB cluster, then you need to...

+TODO: (edit the default .conf file: add list of all hostnames in the federation)

+TODO: Steps to make the RethinkDB cluster more secure.

+## Run RethinkDB Server

-RethinkDB Server doesn't require any special configuration.
-You can run it by opening a Terminal and entering:
+You can run RethinkDB by opening a Terminal and entering:
 ```text
 $ rethinkdb
 ```

 ## Install Python 3.4+

 If you don't already have it, then you should [install Python 3.4+](https://www.python.org/downloads/) (maybe in a virtual environment, so it doesn't conflict with other Python projects you're working on).

 ## Install BigchainDB Server